-Your appeal will be reviewed, within 60 to 120 days of receipt, by the Board of Trustees.
-The Board of Trustees has discretionary authority and power to make factual findings, to fix omission, to resolve Plan ambiguities, to construe the terms of the Plan, to make benefit eligibility determinations, and to resolve any other dispute under this Plan.
+The Board of Trustees of this Plan hold the exclusive, discretionary authority and power to make factual findings, to fix omission, to resolve Plan ambiguities, to construe the terms of the Plan, to make benefit eligibility determinations, and to resolve any other dispute under this Plan.
 The Board of Trustees will either approve your appeal, request additional information and additional time to consider your appeal, or deny your appeal.

-If the Board of Trustees requires additional time and/or information, you will be notified within the original 60 day period.
+If the Board of Trustees requires additional time and/or information to process your appeal, you will be notified within the original 60-day period.
 The Board of Trustees will make a decision within 60 days of receipt of the additional information.

 If the Board approves your appeal, you will be notified within a reasonable time of its decision.
 If your appeal is denied, you will be notified in writing within 60 days of receipt of your appeal by the Administrative Office.
-The written notification will explain to you why your appeal was denied; refer you to specific plan provisions on which this determination is based; inform you of your right to receive, upon request and free of charge, reasonable access to, and copies of all Plan documents relevant to your appeal; and inform you of your right to bring a lawsuit under ERISA.
+The written notification will explain to your why your appeal was denied; refer you to specific plan provisions on which this determination is based; inform you of your right to receive, upon request and free of charge, reasonable access to, and copies of all Plan documents relevant to your appeal; and inform you of your right to bring a lawsuit under ERISA.
 The decision of the Board of Trustees is final and binding upon you and the Board of Trustees.

-If you decide to file a legal action against the Plan, a Trustee, the Board, or other Plan fiduciary, you must first exhaust the claims and appeals procedures above and you must file such action within two years from the date of the Plan's or any of the aforementioned parties' final decision.
+If you decide to file a legal action against the Plan, a Trustee, the Board, or other Plan fiduciary, you must first exhaust the claims and appeals procedures above and you must file such action within ninety (90) days from the date you receive the final decision.